palahsu/Image-Compressed/README.md

 After Download This, before running the script, save any of your images to the same folder then Run This.

-# Support
+# Feature

-- JPG
+- JPG Resize

-- PNG
+- PNG Resize

 More Features Comming Soon!
 Before use, install all requirements!
 Thanks.